 Sincerely,

-Mavis McGonagle
+______________ Mavis McGonagle

-Hi all, I brought a lot couple years back and started my building as a primary house at that lot.
+I brought a lot couple years back and started my building as a primary house at that lot.
 But the develop is delaying his work off the road by having an issue with the city.
 Where because of that city gave a stop order on my building. city also gave my builder permission to complete exterior of the home due to this issue.
 But when I spoke to city they also revealed that the builder didn’t get building permit.
 But builder said that he got permission and he started the construction.
 He also said that the city took out the permit before he went to pick the permit.
 Not they are say it that we don’t have permission for building.
 Also they (city) worked with my builder before and they said that they are ok with the building.
 They(city) alsosaid that the construction is all set with what builder has done till now.
 But they are giving the stop order because of the issues with the road which developer is working on.
 They (city) also said that we can give permission to complete whole house if I sign a contract with city which says that they are not responsible for utilities until the developer completes the development of the road according to the city’s requirements.
 Also I would loose the rights to sue city in this regards.
 Please assist me with this query.
 I am also trying to contact the people who brought the lots in that community near by my lot.
 Need assistance is filing a suit against the developer.
 Since he is not giving a date to complete the road.
 He (developer) says city is not supporting him with the development.
 But city says there are issues in the road construction and developer is delaying it.
 Please help me in drafting a template for sending a letter to neighbors who drought lots in my community so that they can build their homes there.

 Manu - 3-Jan-23 @ 12:22 AM